 Definition 28.1 (informal).
-A economy is profit-led (or the economy is in a profit-led economic regime) if a shift towards profits has a favourable effect on the economy.
-A economy is wage-led (or the economy is in a wage-led economic regime) if a shift towards wages has a favourable effect on the economy.
+An economy is profit-led (or the economy is in a profit-led economic regime) if a shift towards profits has a favourable effect on the economy.
+An economy is wage-led (the economy is in a wage-led economic regime) if a shift towards wages has a favourable effect on the economy.